How I Attended an All-Guy's Mixer: Manga

 Written and illustrated by Nana Aokawa, How I Attended an All-Guys Mixer began serialization on the author's Pixiv account on March 21, 2020.
 It was later acquired by Square Enix who began to publish it on their Gangan Online manga website on February 12, 2021.
-Its chapters have been compiled into ten tankōbon volumes as of October 2025.
+Its chapters have been compiled into eleven tankōbon volumes as of April 2026.

 The manga is published in English on Square Enix's Manga UP! app.
+During its panel at Anime Expo 2026, Tokyopop announced that it had licensed the series for English publication in a 2-in-1 omnibus format.